glevand/thunderx-debian/README.md

 ## Utilities

 * `build-kernel-builder.sh` - Builds a Debian based Docker container (buster-kernel-builder) that has all the packages pre-installed that are needed to build the Debian Linux kernel.
-* `run-kernel-builder.sh` - Enters the buster-kernel-builder container.
+* `run-kernel-builder.sh` - Starts the buster-kernel-builder container in interactive mode.
-* `build-kernel.sh` - Build the Debian Buster kernel inside the buster-kernel-builder container.
+* `build-kernel.sh` - Will build the Debian Buster kernel when run from inside the buster-kernel-builder container.

 Note that these utilities must be run on an ARM64 machine or through ARM64 emulation.